redhat-developer/service-binding-operator/examples/nodejs_postgresql/README.md

 There are 2 parts in the request:

-* `application` - used to search for the application based on the name that we set earlier and the `group`, `version` and `resource` of the application to be a `Deployment`.
+* `applicationSelector` - used to search for the application based on the name that we set earlier and the `group`, `version` and `resource` of the application to be a `Deployment`.
-* `services` - used to find the backing service - our operator-backed DB instance called `db-demo`.
+* `backingServiceSelector` - used to find the backing service - our operator-backed DB instance called `db-demo`.

 That causes the application to be re-deployed.